reid-moffat/reid-moffat/README.md

 ### Hello 👋

-I'm a second year software design student at Queen's University
+I'm a second year software design student at Queen's University (Canada)

 Current projects:
+* A collaborative list app
+* A personal website (https://reid-moffat.github.io/)
 * An algorithm to find the optimal card dropping strategies for cribbage
-* A personal website (https://reid-moffat.github.io/)
-* Improving the UI and documentation for a minesweeper solver
 * Overhauling a couple previous processing projects

-My main languages and skills: <br>
+My main languages are Java and Python and I have been working on learning other skills
-* Java
-* Python
-* LaTeX
-* MATLAB

 You can contact me at reid.moffat9@gmail.com